SMVthe1st/CS50x-Course-Website/README.md

 I made this website for a Harvard course and don't have the work ethic to finish it, tbh.
 I will at some point, though.
+Perhaps.
 <br>But this is something for now, at least, I guess.
 I mean, it fits the criteria =P

 <em><br>"We’ll leave its design largely up to you, subject only to the following requirements: